Acaciella angustissima: Alcoholic beverages

 The bark is used in the production of alcoholic beverages.
 The root is used in the drink pulque in Mexico.

 Forage

 The seeds of Acaciella angustissima are high in protein and are somewhat useful as forage for livestock.
 The tree has a tannin content of 6%, which inhibits the ability of livestock to make use of the tree's protein.

 Medicine

 The indigenous Tzotzil and Tzeltal Maya people of Mexico use A. angustissima to treat digestive tract problems.
 They also use it to treat toothache, rheumatoid arthritis and cuts of the skin.
 Experiments have shown that A. angustissima mildly inhibits the growth of Escherichia coli and Staphylococcus aureus.

-Constraints to wider adoption

-There are unfortunately many constraints holding Acaciella angustissima back from being adopted.
-Firstly the amount of water it needs to survive is 3 – 4 times the amount of rainfall found in more northern parts of Africa.
-This is unfortunate since dry land farmers could benefit the most from this tree.
-The second and most important constraint is that, Acaciella angustissima can actually act as a weed.
-It is so effective at propagation that it spreads rapidly.
-Thirdly, Acaciella angustissima contains roughly 10% tannins, which is the plant's natural defense mechanism.
-The taste created by the tannins is not usually welcomed, and the compound itself negatively affects livestock digestive systems.